 1/ Decide on your priorities.
 With a baby on the way, it’s unlikely you’ll be going out drinking as much as you did but you might be making up for that with regular takeaways that are eating into your savings.
 Cooking from scratch can free up money that you can put into your new car pot.

 2/ Make saving automatic.
 Decide the amount you want to put aside each month and arrange for it to go straight from your bank into your savings account on pay day.
 You’re less likely to fritter it away.

 3/ Consider borrowing baby equipment from friends and family members.
 It’s incredibly tempting to spend a small fortune on cute tiny baby clothes but this can really help you save.
 Obviously never scrimp on child car seats – these need to be new, unless you’re absolutely sure that the seat is complete, undamaged and hasn’t been involved in an accident, and compatible with the vehicle you’re buying.

 You can also make some savings by choosing the right car:

-Buy used rather than new.
-It may seem simple but considering cars depreciate quickly, you could save a lot on a car that’s at least one year old but bear in mind that older generally means less reliable which in turn could mean unexpected repair bills.
+1/ Buy used rather than new.
+It may seem simple but considering cars depreciate quickly, you could save a lot on a car that’s at least one year old.
+Bear in mind that older generally means less reliable which in turn could mean unexpected repair bills.

 Image courtesy of iStock.